ZakyAly/cars-showroom-app/README.md

 ## Technologies Used

-- **Frontend:**

 - React
 - Typescript
 - Tailwind CSS
 - @headlessUI
 - Vercel for deployment
+- Cars API by Ninjas

 ## Contributing